-- (a) sexual intercourse with a young person under 17 years of age;
+- (a) penetrative sexual abuse of a child [or young person];

-- (b) sexual intercourse with a person with a mental impairment;
+- (b) penetrative sexual abuse of a person with a mental impairment;

-- $(c d) \ldots \ldots$
+- $(c d) \ldots \ldots \ldots$

 - (e) incest;

 - (f) indecent assault; or

 - (g) assault.

 335A.
 Abduction

 Upon an indictment for forcible abduction or abduction the accused person may be convicted of assault.